-Integrated reporting (IR) that merges the firm's financial and nonfinancial information into one single reporting is the latest evolution of corporate financial reporting today.
-This study purposes to examine the impact of the implementation of IR on corporate governance, especially family business in the mining industry listed on the ASEAN capital market in the 2014-2017 period.
-The results of the study based on the Stata 14.2 statistical program concluded that the implementation of IR has a positive impact on corporate governance in the ASEAN capital market, i.e. the implementation of IR drivers changes in behavior and perceptions in corporate governance (reporting driven behavior), thus making corporate governance more effective.
+Integrated reporting (IR) that merges the firm's financial and non-financial information in one single reporting is the latest evolution of corporate financial reporting today.
+This study purposes to examine the impact of the implement of IR on corporate governance, especially family business in the mining industry listed on the ASEAN capital market in the 2014-2017 period.
+The results of the study based on the Stata of 1.2 statistical program concluded that the implementation of IR has a positive impact on corporate governance in the of SEAN capital market, i.e. the implementation of IR drivers changes in behavior and perceptions in corporate governance (reporting driven behavior), thus making corporate governance more effective.

-Keywords: integrated reporting (IR); corporate governance; A
+Keywords: integrated reporting (IR); corporate governance; ASEAN capital market